 Sources:

-UNSD/UNEP 2001, 2004 and 2006 questionnaires on Environment statistics, Waste section.
+UNSD/UNEP Questionnaires on Environment Statistics, Waste section.

-OECD Environmental Data, Compendium 2006/2007, Waste section.
+OECD Environmental Data Compendium, Waste section.

 Footnotes:

-- Data refer to Antigua only.
+- Data refer to total waste generation.

 - Value refers to the main island of Tortola only.

-- Data refer to household waste landfilled or incinerated.
+- Data refer to household waste only.

 - Composting: from residential and non-residential sources.